-Hi.
-I'm currently the Executive Creative Director at WONGDOODY LA.
+Hi!
+I'm currently the Global Creative Director at FLOWFUSHI, an independent Tokyo-based cosmetics company that's going global in 2019.
 Feel free to email me if you'd like to get in touch.

 I had the pleasure of CD'ing the Creature windows for three years.
 They became an excellent form of self-promotion for the agency, both a regular source of PR and a showcase for Creature-thinking.
 The mix of displays ranged from interactive to personal to philanthropic to controversial, and gave us the opportunity to problem-solve and experiment across disciplines on non-client projects.

 One of our first displays was a one-day barbershop, where we gave free haircuts to anyone who showed up.
 We had a stylist give cuts in one window, and set up the other window as a waiting room, complete with vintage Playboy magazines.

 This display is about a fake movie, called "Montreal Cop 2," featuring clues to a plot we invented.